Ray Roberts Lake State Park

 Rocky Spur 3.0 mi.
 Moderate Up for a challenge?
 Explore the sandstone rocks and cross rough terrain with many elevation changes.
 No potable water is available along the trail.

-DORBA Trail - Loop E 9.2 mi.
+DORBA Trail - Loop A 0.2 mi.
 Moderate Named for the Dallas Off-Road Bicycle Association, five consecutive trails were built by mountain bikers.
-Intense riding crisscrosses prairies and timber lands alike.
+This is the shortest of our DORBA trail loops, perfect for beginners or as a warm-up.

 DORBA Trail - Loop B 0.7 mi.
 Moderate Less than a mile, this portion of the trail is a great follow-up from Loop A.